Tutorial 6 - Creating a more complex Annotator¶

 Task 6-2-3: Create a new

-object for each result and store the class name into its class fieldname
+Classificationobject for each result and store the class name into its class fieldnameand the confidence into its class fieldconfidence.
+Also store the annotators source in the classessourcefield.

 We already have the bounding box for each object and we also know its type.